Obstetrics Patient Stories

 Boscobel Couple Treasures Dr. Wright and Muscoda Health Center

-Suzette Harmon supported her girlfriend as she delivered her baby a couple years ago.
+Suzette Harmon supported her friend as she delivered her baby a couple years ago.
 While supporting her friend, Suzette met and watched Dr. Andrew Wright’s interactions with his patient.
 “I knew right then, that when I had a baby, that Dr. Wright was who I wanted to be my doctor,” she said.
 “He was so nice and personable.”

 Dr. Wright is a Board Certified Family Practice Physician who went to Medical School at Baylor College of Medicine.
 He completed his residency at Marshall University in Huntington, VA and also completed a Rural Family Medicine Fellowship with an emphasis in Obstetrics in Tacoma, WA.
-He is also one of 3 doctors who can perform Cesarean Sections at the Richland Hospital.
+He is also 1 of 3 doctors who can perform Cesarean Sections at the Richland Hospital.

 “He is very easy going and smart,” Suzette said.
 “He definitely makes me feel like I can ask him anything and that he will know the answers.”